To view the full job posting and apply for this position, go to: https://jobs.miracosta.edu

 To be eligible for this position, you must meet and provide evidence of the following minimum qualifications:

-2. Three years of related experience; or an equivalent combination of training and experience.
+2. Five years of progressively responsible clerical support experience, preferably involving frequent public or student contact; or an equivalent combination of training and experience.

 For work experience, one "year" is defined as equivalent to 40 hours per week for 12 months, or at least 2,080 hours)